haihala/MOS-6502-disassembler/README.md

 loop of opcodes will all receive the same operands.
 The binary produced is 256 times the size of the giga binary.

+There is a slight difference between the sample implementation and this one.
+If fed the gigabinary, the sample implementation simply stops reading instructions after the offset has capped out.
+I thought it be better to read them and then present the offset with additional bytes to make it fit.

 I am aware that the giga and mega terms are inaccurate.
 Felt they were descriptive and slightly amusing.